johannefranck/johannefranck.github.io/demographics.markdown

 <br><br>

-## Socioeconomic Divides - From Paychecks to Pensions
+## Socioeconomic Divides: From Paychecks to Pensions

 >🎵 *Is Nørrebro all red and bold?*\
 >🎵 *Does Frederiksberg stay rich and cold?*